kyma-incubator/marketplaces/gardener-addon/README.md

-# Kyma Gardener Addon
+# Kyma Add-On for Gardener

 ## Overview

 This project provides a helm chart to be used as Addon for [Gardener](https://gardener.cloud)

-It will install a set of Kubernetes Jobs installing and starting the Kyma-Installer.
+The chart installs a set of Kubernetes Jobs installing and starting the Kyma Installer.

 ## Prerequisites